Ron Howard Masterclass Review 2023: Is It Worth The Hype?

 Section : 3

 The third section is Scene Deconstruction.
-In this section, Ron tells us about the various choices that he made as a director by breaking down iconic scenes, the decision by decision.
+In this section, Ron tells us about the various choices that he made as a director by breaking down iconic scenes decision by decision.

-This is a very interesting section and gives us a deeper understanding of the three most iconic scenes by Ron.
+This is a very interesting section and gives us a deeper understanding of Ron’s three most iconic scenes.

 This section has 3 subsections and is 54 minutes long.
 Let us see what each lesson has to offer.

-In this lesson, Ron helps us to get a better understanding of the shot and the mechanics behind them.
+In this lesson, Ron helps us to get a better understanding of the shots and the mechanics behind them.

 Section: 4